 2. DEMANDS AND NOTICE.
 Upon the occurrence and during the continuance of an event of default or termination event under the contract, if BMC fails or refuses to pay any Obligations and Counterparty has elected to exercise its rights under this Guaranty, Counterparty shall make a demand upon Guarantor (hereinafter referred to as a “Payment Demand”).
 A Payment Demand shall be in writing and shall reasonably and briefly specify in what manner and what amount BMC has failed to pay and an explanation of why such payment is due, with a specific statement that Counterparty is calling upon Guarantor to pay under this Guaranty.
-A Payment Demand satisfying the foregoing requirements shall be required with respect to Obligations before Guarantor is required to pay such Obligations hereunder and shall be deemed sufficient notice to Guarantor that it must pay the Obligations within five (5) Business Days after its receipt of the Payment Demand.
+A Payment Demand satisfying the foregoing requirements shall be required with respect to Obligations before Guarantor is required to pay such Obligations hereunder and shall be deemed sufficient notice to Guarantor that it must pay the Obligations within five (5) Business Days after its receipt of the Payment Demand without setoff, counterclaim, abatement, recoupment or other withholding except as set out in paragraph 4 hereof.
 A single written Payment Demand shall be effective as to any specific default during the continuance of such default, until BMC or Guarantor has cured such default, and additional written demands concerning such default shall not be required until such default is cured.

 REPRESENTATIONS AND WARRANTIES.
 Guarantor represents and warrants that: